Trump tweaks semiconductor policy with chip tariff | The National

-President Donald Trump on Wednesday announced tariffs on certain chip imports to the US with hopes of bolstering semiconductor making, a day after solidifying a deal that would allow some of Nvidia's H200 chips to be sold to China.
+US President Donald Trump on Wednesday announced tariffs on certain chip imports to the US with hopes of bolstering domestic semiconductor manufacturing − a day after solidifying a deal that would allow some of Nvidia's H200 chips to be sold to China.

 “The [Commerce] Secretary found that the United States' capacity to manufacture semiconductors is too low to meet projected national defence needs and to match the requirements of a growing commercial industry,” the White House said, announcing the semiconductor policy tweak.